Thorkage/S4S-network-analysis/README.md

-# Community network analysis of the Science for Sustainability theme of Utrecht University
+# Community network analysis of the Science for Sustainability theme of Utrecht University🧑‍🧑‍🧒